marimo-team/marimo/docs/getting_started/index.md

 Create and edit notebooks with `marimo edit`.

-- create a new notebook:
+- launch the notebook server to create new notebooks, and start or stop existing ones:

 ```bash
 marimo edit
 ```

-- marimo saves notebooks as Python files, which you can edit using:
+- create or edit a single notebook with

 ```bash
 marimo edit your_notebook.py